thecml/kubernetes-on-arm/README.md

 ## Build the Docker images for ARM

+Everything have to be compiled to ARM.
+Fortunately this is possible, sometimes easily, with Go.
 We will be setting up Kubernetes in a Docker container, so we have to build some images.
 I´m working on getting pre-built images up on Docker Hub so in the future, one may skip this step.